MarcosLopezC/MarcosLopezC.github.io/README.md

 npm run install
 ```

 Once everything is installed, run `copy-library-files.sh` to copy the required library files to the `src/library` directory.
+This command doesn't need to be run again unless the dependencies in `package.json` are changed.

 ```bash
 ./copy-library-files.sh